 Turns out everyone and their pet fish had a BA and employers weren’t exactly keen on responding to all 500 applications.

-After working for a couple months at an under-the-table gig as a new grad, I paid off a fraction of my loan and made the hardest decision of my life: I enrolled for masters.
+After working for a couple of months at an under-the-table gig as a new grad, I paid off a fraction of my loan and made a difficult decision: I enrolled for a master’s degree.

 When I moved to my new school, I didn’t even have money to buy furniture for my student room.
-I ended up “stealing” it from a house undergoing renovations in Chinatown.
+I ended up “borrowing” it from a house undergoing renovations in Chinatown.

-My university was in a different city so that meant the gross ‘r’ word: rent.
-With my mom in Toronto and a sister in Ottawa, we were paying three sets of rent in three different cities.
+My university was in a different city, which meant the gross ‘r’ word: rent.
+My mom was in Toronto, and my sister was in Ottawa.
+We paid three sets of rent in three different cities.

 Even with a part-time job, I didn’t have enough to pay for my summer semester.